Ancaster, Ontario: History

 The Hermitage is a popular site in Ancaster.
 This historic house was once the property of Reverend George Sheed in 1830.
-Since then the house had changed ownership many times before burning to the ground in 1934.
-The last owner of The Hermitage was in fact local author Alma Dick-Lauder who has been referenced above.
-The fire that eventually consumed The Hermitage occurred directly from a party that she had been hosting.
+Since then, the house had changed ownership many times before burning to the ground in 1934.
+The last owner of The Hermitage was, in fact, local author Alma Dick-Lauder, who has been referenced above.
+The fire that eventually consumed The Hermitage occurred directly from a party she had been hosting.
 The shell of the old house and surrounding buildings can still be visited today.
 One of the main draws of this old property is the legend of the property being haunted.
-There are ghost tours run throughout the summer with the tour guides telling haunted stories of the land and the surrounding county.
+"Ghost tours" run throughout the summer, with the tour guides telling haunted stories of the land and the surrounding county.

 Griffin House is a historic house associated with the Underground Railroad.

 Government

-When it became part of the Regional Municipality of Hamilton-Wentworth in 1974, the Town of Ancaster absorbed the Township of Ancaster (including other hamlets like Jerseyville, Lynden and Alberton).
-The new town had two representatives on the regional council which totalled (with the Regional Chair) about 20 members.
+When it became part of the Regional Municipality of Hamilton–Wentworth in 1974, the Town of Ancaster absorbed the Township of Ancaster (including other hamlets like Jerseyville, Lynden and Alberton).
+The new town had two representatives on the regional council, which totalled (with the Regional Chair) about 20 members.

-It was amalgamated with the nearby City of Hamilton in 2001.
-The amalgamation was bitterly and unsuccessfully protested by its residents and those of adjacent communities (such as Dundas and Flamborough and Glanbrook), particularly since the Progressive Conservative MPP Toni Skarica government had promised in the last election that the amalgamation would not occur.

-Skarica resigned in protest, and a local Flamborough Mayor, Ted McMeekin, who led the fight in opposing the amalgamation, won the Liberal party nomination winning the by-election on an anti-amalgamation platform.
+It was amalgamated with the City of Hamilton in 2001.
+The amalgamation was unexpected, particularly since the Progressive Conservative MPP Toni Skarica government had promised in the last election that the amalgamation would not occur.
+Skarica resigned in protest, and a local Flamborough Mayor, Ted McMeekin, who led the fight in opposing the amalgamation, won the Liberal party nomination, winning the by-election on an anti-amalgamation platform.
 Nonetheless, the amalgamation was not rescinded by the Harris government.

 Since the 2015 election, the community is in the Hamilton West-Ancaster-Dundas federal electoral district, represented by Filomena Tassi of the Liberal Party of Canada, and in the Hamilton West-Ancaster-Dundas provincial electoral district represented by Sandy Shaw of the Ontario New Democratic Party.